 Thankfully, there is an alternative.
 By building your roadmap in collaboration with stakeholders from the start, you'll gain consensus from day 0.
-With consensus, planning of feature requests become much less awkward.
+With consensus, the planning of feature requests becomes much less awkward.

 Before building your roadmap, gain stakeholder consensus by:

-Defining Measurable Goals: Establish clear goals (that are rooted in your product and company vision) before you begin.
-For example, you might be focused on growing revenue, reducing churn or winning new types of customers.
+Defining Measurable Goals: Establish clear goals (rooted in your product and company vision) before you begin.
+For example, you might be focused on growing revenue, reducing churn, or winning new types of customers.

 Measuring Progress: Link these goals to your product vision.
 Ideally, a rise of X% in a goal should demonstrate progress towards achieving a vision.

 Communicate: Return to each department with your initial ideas and explain why you prioritized each theme concisely.
-It should be clear how you intend to achieve the goals of the organization and how certain initiatives and departmental concerns must be prioritized to achieve this.
+It should be clear how you intend to achieve the organization's goals and how certain initiatives and departmental concerns must be prioritized to achieve this.

 Agile roadmaps are often short-term plans (~2-4 months) and progress-based.
 To be as flexible as possible, usually agile development teams refrain from setting up due dates and deadlines.
 However, most stakeholders still want to know when work is done and when important milestones are being accomplished.
 Instead of including detailed timings, these roadmaps show rough estimations.
 Typical time units are months or quarters.
 While our first example is organized by different sprints ("Sprint 7", "Sprint 8", …), the other one focuses on product initiatives.
 Try our agile roadmap template here.

 A software roadmap shows the high-level overview and the main steps in the process of developing software.
 It's often used by product teams or engineering departments and helps them understand what resources are required to build the product.
 Get started with our ready-to-go software roadmap template here.